 Getting Started

-For structured vulnerability testing with OWASP mapping, see DeepTeam.
-For runtime protection rather than pre-deployment testing, consider Lakera Guard, LLM Guard, or NeMo Guardrails.
+For runtime protection rather than pre-deployment testing, consider Lakera Guard (acquired by Cisco in May 2025), LLM Guard, or NeMo Guardrails.

 For a broader overview of AI security threats and defense tools, see the AI security tools category page.